-Start with purchasing different sized plastic or metal baskets to sort pantry products by use.
-These containers make for great pantry organizers.
-Separate pastas, oils, cereal, rice and grains, pet food, tea and coffee, bread and anything else in different bins with labels.
+Start by purchasing different sized plastic or metal baskets to sort pantry products.
+Use these to separate pastas, oils, cereal, rice and grains, pet food, tea and coffee, bread and anything else in different bins with labels.

-First, remove all items from your pantry and set it on the kitchen counter or table while you wipe down the surfaces.
-Throw away anything that is old, empty or you’re not going to use.
-Then start sorting the items in the different baskets or bins, except for canned food.
+First, remove all items from your pantry and set them on the kitchen counter or table while you wipe down the surfaces inside of the pantry.
+Throw away anything that is old, empty or that you’re not going to use.
+Then start sorting the items into the different baskets or bins, except for canned food.
 After placing the pantry organizer bins on the kitchen pantry shelf, make a spot for the canned food.
-It’s useful to not only organize items into bins, but organize the bins that make sense together by shelf.
+It’s useful to not only organize items into bins, but organize the bins together by shelf.

-After organizing, sorting and labeling the goods in your kitchen pantry, it won’t be a hassle or cause you anymore grief, and you’ll be surprised how easy it is to find food you forgot existed.
+After organizing, sorting, and labeling the goods in your kitchen pantry, you’ll be surprised how easy it is to find food you forgot existed.
 No more thinking you don’t have any groceries in your kitchen when they’re clearly visible right there in front of you!

-After you’re all done, get creative and pick a recipe you’ve been wanting to try out.
+After you’re all done organizing your kitchen, get creative and pick a recipe you’ve been wanting to try out.
 Cooking with a clean canvas is always the best way!